glblduh/StreamRest/README.md

 `/api/addmagnet`

 Start a torrent download without opening a stream
+*For specific directory it is seperated by `/` like `directory/file`*

 **Request body**
 ```
 {
     Magnet: "magnetlink"
-    Files: ["file1", "file2"] // Download selected file/s.
+    Files: ["file1", "directory/file2"] // Download selected file/s.
 If torrent only has one file it automatically starts the download
     AllFiles: false // Set to true to download all files in the torrent
 }
 ```